thclarke/TrTAP/README.md

 ### run_blast_submit.pl
-Submits all the blast runs against the Trinity Assembly to SLURM that the subsequent files use to trim the assembly using the blast databases in the database directory.
+Submits all the blast runs against the assembly to SLURM (or QSUB) that the subsequent files use to trim the assembly using the blast databases in the database directory.
 Additionally the program creates a RSEM database and runs the RSEM against all of the read directory.
 ```
 perl run_blast_submit.pl
 Submits blast runs to SLURM job submissions